felipelouza/egsa/README.md

 ##thanks:

-Thanks to Fabio Garofalo and Giovanna Rosone by helpful suggestions and debugging.
+Thanks to Guilherme P. Telles, Steve Hoffmann, Fabio Garofalo and Giovanna Rosone by helpful suggestions and debugging.